tiagoit/mv-js-07-battleship/README.md

 # README

 # Project: Microverse | The Odin Project | JS | 07 | Battleship
+Vanilla JS implementation of the classic Battleship board game.
+The goal of this project is pacticing the usage of:

+  - ES6 Factory functions
+  - ES6 Modules
+  - Webpack
+  - TDD with Jest

 ### Technology
 HTML, Jest, ES6, ESlint, Prettier, Stickler-ci, GitHub.